-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

 Upon completion of this course, the student will be able to,

 - 1. Identify and understand the concepts of hazards, causes and impacts of disasters. - 2.
 Develop a critical capacity to evaluate the principles and practices of disaster risk reduction and management. - 3.
 Develop a deep awareness of disaster resilience, risk mitigation, and recovery policies as they arise from natural hazards around the globe. - 4.
 Apply knowledge about existing global frameworks and existing agreements and role of community in successful Disaster Risk Reduction. - 5.
 Evaluate DM study including data search, analysis and presentation as a case study.